syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Clipboard.md

 ---
 layout: post
-title: Clipboard with Spreadsheet widget for Syncfusion Essential ASP.NET Core
+title: Clipboard with Spreadsheet widget.
 description: How to use the Spreadsheet Clipboard
 platform: aspnet-core
 control: Spreadsheet